 Ultimately, one of the biggest factors in your success in a graduate program is your commitment to learning.
 Whether you take courses in-person or online, you have to be willing to put in the requisite time and effort to successfully complete your courses.
 Students that learn online have every bit the opportunity to succeed as students that learn on campus.
 So it’s less about how the courses are delivered and more about what you do with the opportunities you’re given to learn.

 Accredited Versus Non-Accredited

-No matter what program a professional chooses, or even whether it’s delivered in an online or traditional format, the field expects a student to earn an accredited degree from their school of choice.
-While accreditation for an online master’s in industrial-organizational psychology is currently not available, accreditation from the American Psychological Association, which is also known as the APA, is available.
-It is also important to note that many schools who obtain accreditation from the APA also adhere to the guidelines put forth by the Graduate Training Programs in Industrial and Organizational Psychology and Related Fields guidebook.
+It is also important to note that many schools that obtain accreditation from the APA also adhere to the guidelines put forth by the Graduate Training Programs in Industrial and Organizational Psychology and Related Fields guidebook.
 This is delivered by the Society for Industrial and Organizational Psychology and remains the highlight of any graduate degree that is respected in the field.